LAAC-LSCP/ChildProject/docs/source/api-metrics.rst

 For an efficient computation of the confusion matrix, the timeline is then split into chunks of a given length (in our case, we will set the time steps to 100 milliseconds).
 This is done with :func:`ChildProject.metrics.segments_to_grid`, which transforms a dataframe of segments into a matrix of the indicator functions of each classification category at each time unit.
-This function adds to more
+This function adds one more category ('none'), which is set to 1 when all classes are inactive.
-categories: 'overlap' and 'none'.

 .. code-block:: python